• Skip to primary navigation

 Many acoustical underlayments for tiles are rubber-based, and I would personally avoid those as they are one of the highest offgassing products in a home.
 (Whisper mat is one that is mostly foam with some asphalt adhesive, so that would be an improvement over most rubber underlays).

-Laticrete Fracture Ban is not toxin-free but it’s one I have seen that is breathable.
-LL Floors Fiber Fusion Anti-Fracture Crack Isolation Membrane might also be breathable.
+Laticrete Fracture Ban is not toxin-free but it’s one I have seen that the company says is breathable.
+LL Floors Fiber Fusion Anti-Fracture Crack Isolation Membrane is also breathable according to the company.

 Photo Schulter membrane from Amazon.